Jake-Gertz/Tennis-Stringing-Kiosk/README.md

   ```bash
     ./gradlew run
   ```
   Not: First time setup can take over a minute due to gradle setting everything up.
-Subsequent runs should take close to no time to start.
+Subsequent runs should take close to no time to start the GUI.